-Due to the considerable distances that have to be covered in offshore emergencies, time plays a major role.
+Due to the considerable distances that have to overcome in offshore emergency situations, time plays a major role.
 It is therefore important to reach the patient as quickly as possible and deliver treatment within the timeframes critical for patient survival.
-The helicopters used (Eurocopter AS 365 N2/N3) boast the latest technology and modern emergency medical equipment such as monitors, ventilators, portable ultrasound, mini laboratories, etc.
+The helicopters used (Eurocopter AS 365 N3 / EC 155 B1) boast the latest technology and modern emergency medical equipment such as monitors, ventilators, ultrasound, mechanical CPR device, etc.

 Our crew always includes the following professionals:

 - paramedic (trained in water and height rescues)

 All of the emergency physicians employed in our offshore air rescue teams have above-average experience in emergency and intensive medical treatment and, in addition to the offshore service, actively participate in emergency medicine ashore.
 Their specialist status (Facharztstatus) on the one hand and active work in hospitals and ERs in hospitals on the other hand ensure that all procedures of modern emergency medicine are safely mastered.
 The emergency physicians are coordinated by the Klinikum Oldenburg, the emergency paramedics by Johanniter-Unfall-Hilfe.